Indian Movies released in IMAX [Updated August 2026]

 RRR was shot with Arri Alexa LF cameras.
 These are the same cameras used in Marvel’s Shang-Chi and the Legend of the Ten Rings (2021), Dune (2021), and Thor: Love and Thunder (2022).

-RRR released in both IMAX 3D and 2D formats.
+RRR was released in both IMAX 3D and 2D formats.

 K.G.F.
 Chapter 02 (2022)